tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 the disease through contemporary time with an exploration of literature.

-Girard's claims that literature is reflective of the stages of the ontological disease and the novelists awareness of this reality.
+Girard claims that literature is reflective of the stages of the ontological disease and the novelists' awareness of this reality.
 According to Girard, despite the apparent gulf between *Don Quixote*, *Notes From the Underground,* and other works he discusses, the novels all perform the same act ultimately: they reveal the